keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 shared as it would result in the clients and users eventually being blocked.
 By default these tests are skipped.

 To run the full test you need to configure clients in Google, Facebook, GitHub, Twitter, LinkedIn, Microsoft, PayPal and StackOverflow.
 See the server administration guide for details on how to do that.
+You have to use URLs like `http://localhost:8180/auth/realms/social/broker/google/endpoint` (with `google` replaced by the name of given provider) as an authorized redirect URL when configuring the client.
 Further, you also need to create a sample user that can login to the social network.

 The details should be added to a standard properties file.
 For some properties you can use shared common properties and override when needed.
 Or you can specify these for all providers.
 All providers require at least clientId and